 If the Equifax data breach wasn't bad enough, it could expose you to risks that have nothing to do with the breach itself, or the culprits behind it.
 Other criminals are eager to exploit valid concerns over identity theft, and to use them as leverage for stealing personal information.

-The Federal Trade Commission is warning that people are already getting bogus phone calls from scammers claiming to be from Equifax.
+The Federal Trade Commission warns that consumers have received bogus phone calls from scammers claiming to be from Equifax.
 Any day now, you can expect breach-specific variations on perennial phishing scams to land in your email inbox or to show up in your text messages.
-They’ll promise to help you protect your personal data, then try to trick you into giving it up.
+They'll promise to help you protect your personal data, then try to trick you into giving it up.